 TRIBUGÁ

-We will put into practice the lessons learned so far through various activities organized with the Guardiens to support participants with their stories.
-Today we might look at the ghost nets more closely, or accompany the Guardiens to a site for ghost net extraction.
+We will put into practice the lessons learned so far through various activities organized with the Guardianes to support participants with their stories.
+Today we might look at the ghost nets more closely, or accompany the Guardianes to a site for ghost net extraction.
 We can even learn about what they are doing with the ghost nets they have removed from the coral reefs.

 TRIBUGÁ